tract-health/tract/README.md

 REACT_APP_FIREBASE_MEASUREMENTID
 ```

+### Firebase management

+You can create new users in the Firebase console.

+In order to provide access to certain named wards a following record needs to be added in the Firebase database after user was created:

+`userSettings\{userID}\wards` with a comma-separated list of Wards.

 ### TRACT Factors

 TRACT factors, questions and definitions can be adjusted in `data\survey.detail.json` file before building the application.

 ### Installing